Elderly Care: Know Your Options

 How Do You Ensure That Your Clients Stay Healthy?

 Do you include exercise programmes, physiotherapy and other events or activities to ensure that your clients remain healthy?
 Do you offer medication support?
-Help with personal care?
+Help with personal care and other day to day tasks?

 What Is The Daily Life Of A Client Like?